Filing for Bankruptcy in Kansas

 • You'll complete a debtor education course and file the completion certificate.

-These things all must happen before you get a Chapter 7 bankruptcy discharge.
+These things must happen before you get a Chapter 7 bankruptcy discharge.
 Chapter 13 filers will also attend a repayment plan confirmation hearing and complete the three- to five-year payment plan.

 Need More Bankruptcy Help?

-Did you know Nolo has been making the law easy for over fifty years?
-It's true—and we want to make sure you find what you need.
+Did you know Nolo has made the law easy for over fifty years?
+It's true—and we want to ensure you find what you need.
 Below you'll find more articles explaining how bankruptcy works.
 And don't forget that our bankruptcy homepage is the best place to start if you have other questions!

 Our Editor's Picks for You